spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/processing-uploads-on-the-server.md

 ## Processing responses

 After you've validated the response, you should persist the changes to the media library.
 The media library provides two methods for that: `syncFromMediaLibraryRequest` and `addFromMediaLibraryRequest`.
 Both these methods are available on all [models that handle media](/docs/laravel-medialibrary/v10/basic-usage/preparing-your-model).
+Either way call the method `toMediaCollection` to update your media-model in the database.
+This will also ensure that temporary uploads are converted to the appropriate model.

 ### `addFromMediaLibraryRequest`